GIIMSC/goodwilldatainitiative-etl/README.md

 **`helpers`** – The ETL business logic.

 **`pipeline`** – A standalone version of the transformation process. `simple_pipeline.py` runs the "T" of the ETL pipeline: it accepts local Goodwill credentials and local Mission Impact data, and it returns data in the standard MI schema, ready to upload to GII Gateway.
-This script, in particular, serves the [Flask app](https://github.com/GIIMSC/goodwilldatainitiative-idcupload).
+Notably, this script can be executed within the Flask app, Airflow tool, or any other platform.

 **`schemas`** – A JSON file with the Mission Impact schema – uses the Frictionless [Table Schema](https://frictionlessdata.io/specs/table-schema/) format.